Einsums/Einsums/docs/sphinx/user/absolute_beginners.rst

 .. code:: C++

-    Tensor<double, 3> A{"A", 3, 4, 5};
+    Tensor A{"A", 3, 4, 5};
-    Tensor<double, 3> B{A, 2, 3, 10}; // Reshape A to have new dimensions.
+    Tensor B{A, 2, 3, 10}; // Reshape A to have new dimensions.
                            // A is no longer valid after this call.

-    Tensor<double, 2> C{B, 10, -1}; // Reshape B to have a new rank and
+    Tensor C{B, 10, -1};   // Reshape B to have a new rank and
                            // new dimensions.
 The -1 will be replaced with a
                            // number - 6 in this case - so that the size
                            // of the input and output are the same.

 A negative index will be treated as a wildcard, and the constructor will figure out what it should be instead to make the sizes correct.